WWE Rumors: Huge Pay-Per-View Coming To Australia’s The MCG This Year, According To ‘Fox Sports’

 The WWE superstars may be heading down under later this year as a huge pay-per-view is set to be hosted in Australia, Fox Sports and other sources have reported.
 If the event takes place it could be a record-setting spectacle with one of the largest audiences to attend a pay-per-view or sports event in general.
 The recent move of one of WWE’s planned pay-per-views seems to suggest the Australia event will take place on a particular date too.
-Here are the latest WWE rumors of a planned event for Melbourne, Australia later this year.
+Here are the latest WWE rumors of a planned event for Melbourne, Australia, later this year.

-A Fox Sports report cites an article from Herald Sun which is currently available to member’s only for reading.
+A Fox Sports report cites an article from Herald Sun which is currently available to members only for reading.
 In their article, Fox Sports mentioned that the event is being planned for Melbourne Cricket Ground (The MCG) in Melbourne, Australia.
-A deal is expected to be signed by the Visit Victoria tourism group soon, and an official announcement will be made during WrestleMania 34 in New Orleans, Louisiana on Sunday, April 8th.
+A deal is expected to be signed by the Visit Victoria tourism group soon, and an official announcement will be made during WrestleMania 34 in New Orleans, Louisiana, on Sunday, April 8.

 It’s mentioned that some major star power will be needed in order to sell this event and pack the venue.
 Some of the names already being mentioned include ring legends The Undertaker and Rey Mysterio, John Cena, and recent WWE signee Ronda Rousey.
 So far, there have been no confirmed superstars for this event since the speculative date is so far off and WrestleMania 34 has yet to take place.

-Still, if these WWE rumors prove to be true and an event takes place in Australia it will be another coup for WWE in terms of gaining more worldwide exposure.
+Still, if these WWE rumors prove to be true and an event takes place in Australia, it will be another coup for WWE in terms of gaining more worldwide exposure.
 The company has worked to bring in more international stars lately and is looking to feature Japanese superstars Shinsuke Nakamura and Asuka in major matches at WrestleMania 34.
 The company recently released one of their few Australia stars, Emma, but continues to scour the globe for new talent for the ring.

 WWE has done live events in other countries before with England and Canada being the main locations for Raw and SmackDown shows recently.
 The WWE has also hosted a few pay-per-views in Canada, with Survivor Series 1997 among the most famous due to the “Montreal Screwjob” involving Bret Hart and Shawn Michaels in a match for the WWE World Heavyweight Championship.